Fear of the Cold Therapy & Counselling

 Fear of the Cold Symptoms

-The symptoms of the Fear of the Cold are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of the Cold have much in common with other fears and phobias and may include:

 - Panic attacks